Co-op Legal Services

 Co-op Legal Services offers legal advice, and provides legal services for Family Law, Divorce, Will Writing, Conveyancing, Employment Law, Probate and Personal Injury.

 Co-op Legal Services is a subsidiary of The Co-operative Group in the United Kingdom.
 It was established in 2006 and employs over 300 staff in Manchester, London, Bristol and Sheffield.
 It has its head office in Manchester.

 History

 2006 – Established as a member only business offering Personal Injury and Legal Advisory Services.

 2007 – Legal services expanded to include Will Writing, Conveyancing, Probate and Estate Administration.

 2012 – Received approval from the Solicitors Regulation Authority (SRA) to become an Alternative Business Structure (ABS) under the 2007 Legal Services Act.

 2012 – Legal services expanded to include Family Law and Employment Law services.

 2014 – Recognised by Remember A Charity as the first corporate organisation to raise £15 million in potential charitable legacies through its Will writing services.

 2016 – Acquired Sheffield-based Collective Legal Solutions.

-2016 – Launched Co-op Estate Planning offering legal, funeral and inheritance plans in a customers own home, for residents of England and Wales.
+2016 – Launched Co-op Estate Planning offering legal, funeral and inheritance plans in a customer's own home, for residents of England and Wales.